pwrdrvr/microapps-core/packages/microapps-cdk/API.md

 - *Type:* [`@aws-cdk/aws-cloudfront-origins.S3Origin`](#@aws-cdk/aws-cloudfront-origins.S3Origin)

+S3 Bucket CloudFront Origin for static assets.

 ---

 ##### `distro`<sup>Required</sup> <a name="@pwrdrvr/microapps-cdk.AddRoutesOptions.distro"></a>

 - *Type:* [`@aws-cdk/aws-cloudfront.Distribution`](#@aws-cdk/aws-cloudfront.Distribution)

+CloudFront Distribution to add the Behaviors (Routes) to.

 ---

+##### `createAPIPathRoute`<sup>Optional</sup> <a name="@pwrdrvr/microapps-cdk.AddRoutesOptions.createAPIPathRoute"></a>

+- *Type:* `boolean`
+- *Default:* true

+Create an extra Behavior (Route) for /api/ that allows API routes to have a period in them.

+When false API routes with a period in the path will get routed to S3.

+When true API routes that contain /api/ in the path will get routed to API Gateway even if they have a period in the path.

+---

 ##### `rootPathPrefix`<sup>Optional</sup> <a name="@pwrdrvr/microapps-cdk.AddRoutesOptions.rootPathPrefix"></a>

 - *Type:* `string`

+Path prefix on the root of the CloudFront distribution.

 ---